Wellbeing Award for Schools (WAS)

 The school is on a journey to make parental engagement a priority.
 They have reviewed their curriculum and redesigned it, identifying risk factors and feel that they are better able to now recognise early signs of disengagement and to intervene to provide tailored support to improve pupil wellbeing.

 Staff are looked after with support from a counsellor (Dan).
 There is evidence of supportive staff morale with improved attendance and decreased sick leave and grievances, but the school is committed to continued support in this area, recognising that happy staff work smarter and with more energy to support the students’ many and varied needs.
 The counselling available in times of need are all signs of a school caring for its staff.
-Many staff shared their personal stories and struggles praising the school’s absolute unwavering support in their time of greatest need.
+Many staff members shared their personal stories and struggles, praising the school’s absolute unwavering support in their time of greatest need.

 The school has made better multi-agency links and works closely with the Local Authority and their support structures including good and well-established links with CAMHS.